davidbauch/QDaCC/README.md

 This correlation function tends to zero after only a few picoseconds.
 Hence, the integration will stop after a specified cutoff time:

     --phonontcutoff [TIMECUTOFF]
-The default value for the default parameters specified above is set to `TIMECUTOFF = 4ps`.
+The default value for the default parameters specified above is set to `TIMECUTOFF = -1`, resulting in the cutoff time being automatically determined.

 The Markov Approximation (`rho(t)=rho(t+tau)`) used by the Polaron Approach can be disabled by providing the flag